FaserF/dwd-illuminance/README.md

 >__NOTE__: Do not download the file by using the link above directly.
 Rather, click on it, then on the page that comes up use the `Raw` button.

 ## Configuration variables

+### Modes of operation
+Two modes are available: normal & simple.
+The desired mode is selected via the [configuration](#configuration-variables).

+More details can be found [here](https://github.com/pnbruckner/ha-illuminance/blob/master/README.md#modes-of-operation)

 - **entity_id**: Entity ID of entity that indicates current weather conditions.
 See examples below.
 - **mode** (*Optional*): Mode of operation.
 Choices are `normal` (default) which uses sun elevation, and `simple` which uses time of day.
 - **name** (*Optional*): Name of the sensor.
 Default is `DWD Illuminance`.